Anti-Inflammatory Diet Plan →

 Did you know?
 Both mint and parsley are rich in vitamins and nutrients and have a variety of health benefits including boosted immunity!
 In addition, parsley can be used to help improve bone health and aid in blood clotting.
 Meanwhile, mint can help improve digestion and improve brain function.

-This chimichurri sauce recipe is so easy to make, it’s almost embarrassing.
+This chimichurri is so easy to make, it’s almost embarrassing.
 But, that’s what we’re all about – simple, easy, and delicious!
 Here’s how to make it:

 overhead image of a food processor on a white marble countertop filled with fresh cilantro, mint, peppers, and spices to create a mint chimichurri sauce recipe